 When Mac gets to ops, the team informs him that Simon was one of the first travelers, #004.
 His mission was to set up the travelers communication infrastructure, using a deep layer of the internet that he created for that purpose.
 As he’s been messing around on the team’s computers, he’s found that Vincent has created layers of his own, and is secretly using them to spy on the travelers.
 Now that they know he’s there, they can turn the tables on Vincent and use his communication channels against him.

-In the past, we see Vincent and Simon meet in the hospital for the first time.
+In a flashback to the past, we see Vincent and Simon meet in the hospital for the first time.
 Simon’s psychiatrist, Dr Carroll, makes the introduction.
 Simon immediately recognizes Vincent’s voice as that of traveler 001, who is supposed to be dead.
 He tells Vincent that they searched for him for years.
 Vincent tells Simon that the Director has given him the new mission of helping Simon and making him whole again.
 Simon is too ill and hopeful to question Vincent’s words.

-Dr Carroll begs Vincent not to withdraw his support from the hospital, because there are entire programs that rely on it.
+Still in the past, Dr Carroll begs Vincent not to withdraw his support from the hospital, because there are entire programs that rely on it.
 They’ll have to shut those programs down and discharge patients.
 Vincent suggests that she keep the programs running with the money that he’s given to her over the years.

 David gets home from work and finds Marcy making pasta and sauce for dinner.
 He acts like cooking a meal is far beyond her capabilities.
 She ignores it and comes on to him, so they have sex.
 Afterward, she convinces him that she’s gotten her memories back.

-Kat finds Mac working late and tells him that she knows he’s avoiding her because he’s depressed and seeing her makes it worse.
+Kat finds Mac working late at the office.
+She tells him that she knows he’s avoiding her because he’s depressed and seeing her makes it worse.
 She suggests they take some time off and go to Europe, where they won’t be constantly reminded of the baby.
 Mac doesn’t want to leave work, so she brings up her back up plan, adopting a baby.
 Mac looks overwhelmed, and unsure about how the Director will react, but technically he wouldn’t be reproducing, so he agrees to it.